 - Preheat oven to 350 degrees F.

-- Combine the cake mix, egg, and butter and mix well with an electric mixer.
-Pat the mixture into the bottom of a lightly greased 13 by 9-inch baking pan.
+- Combine the cake mix, egg, and 8 TBL butter and mix well with an electric mixer.
+Press the mixture into the bottom of a lightly greased 9x13 baking pan.

 - In a large bowl, beat the cream cheese until smooth.
-Add the eggs and vanilla and beat together.
+Add the eggs, 8 TBL butter and vanilla and beat together.